unity3d-jp/MeshSync/Documentation~/SceneCache.md

 - **Cache File Path**: the path to the *.sc* file.
   Copying the cache file to StreamingAssets is recommended, and can be done by simply clicking the **Copy** button.

-  > Scene Cache Player can play *.sc* files located in folders outside the active Unity project,
+  > Playing *.sc* files located in folders outside the active Unity project is supported,
-  > but notice that this means the scene cache is only playable on the computer which stores the *.sc* files.
+  > but keep in mind that only the computer which stores those *.sc* files can play them.

 - **Time**: shows the playback time.
-  This property is automatically updated by AnimationClip or Timeline.
+  Editing this property will update the animation, and it will also be updated automatically by AnimationClip or Timeline.
-  Note that updating this property manually will also update the animation.

 - **Interpolation**
-  Smoothens animations by interpolating meshes and transforms from previous and subsequent frames.
+  Smoothens animations by interpolating the meshes and transforms between neighboring frames.
   Note that meshes are only interpolated if the topologies match (the vertex indexes remain unchanged).

 SceneCache shares a lot of the same properties with MeshSyncServer.